The Train Station Sports Bar and Grill

 vibe: 4 | quality: 4 | service: 4.5 | selection: 4.5 | food: 4.5 | $$

 The Train Station (formerly known as Harrison's) is a great place to grab a pint and a burger when out with friends.
-The selection on tap is very good, with 40 taps.
+The selection on tap is very good, with 28 running currently.
 Decent representation of hi-grav beers, best in Cary.
 They are doing a much better job recently of rotating taps and stocking locally brewed beers.
-Over the last few months, Fullsteam, Roth, Triangle, Aviator, Duck Rabbit, CBC (of course), Carolina Brewing from Chapel Hill, and Big Boss have all made appearances.
-They have Hoppyum from Foothills almost all the time and have Seeing Double a good portion of the time.
+Over the last few months, Olde Hickory, Gizmo, Fullsteam, Natty Greens, Lone Rider, Aviator, Duck Rabbit, CBC (of course), Carolina Brewing from Chapel Hill, and Big Boss have all made appearances.
+They just recently put on Event Horizon and Sexual Chocolate side by side.
+Nice touch!

-Food is very good with burgers and chicken dominating the menu.
+Food has made a resurgence lately, with very good with burgers and chicken dominating the menu.
 The fried pickle chips make a good app and their wings are very good.
 Nachos can also be pretty decent.
+Salads also come out well plated and attractive.
 They can do a huge lunch business during the week.
 The staff hustles and you do not have to wait long to be served.

 The bar is separated into two sides, with pool tables on one and a majority of the standard seating on the other.
-Decent sized patio area outside, but they do allow smoking there.
+Decent sized patio area outside, but they do allow smoking on the patio.

 vibe: 2.5 | quality: 4 | service: 3 | selection: 3 | food: 4 | $$